In this lesson, we will learn:

 The molar volume of gas at room temperature (25°C, 298K) and pressure is 24 litres per mole (24 L/mol).

-- Whenever answering test questions involving gas volume, check the conditions the reaction is occurring under.
-DO NOT CONFUSE THE TWO TERMS.
+- Whenever answering test questions involving gas volume, check the conditions of the reaction.
+DO NOT CONFUSE THE TWO!

 - Stoichiometry calculations involve unit conversions from one quantity given in the question to an unknown quantity: